wenbo5565/AppliedProject_CarDetection/ProjectWriteUp.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features

-I trained a RBF-kernel SVM using HOG features only.
+I trained a linear-kernel SVM using HOG features and color histogram features (RGB channel with 32bins).
 The original data is split into training and testing set.
 The training set takes 70% of the data and the testing set takes the remaining 30%.
-As both the training accuracy (~99%) and the testing accuracy (>98%) are alreday satisfactory, I didn't spend much time on tune the hyper-parameters.
-All hyper-parameters are set at the default value.
+As both training accuracy (~99%) and testing accuracy (>98%) are alreday satisfactory, I didn't spend much time on tuning hyper-parameters of the linear SVM.
+All hyper-parameters are set at default values.

 ### Sliding Window Search